aprow620/aprow620.github.io/_pages/outreach.md

 <iframe src="/assets/plots/USA_visitors.html" width="100%" height="600" frameborder="0"></iframe>

-Finally, we've welcomed travelers from 24 other countries besides our own, underscoring the truly far-reaching draw and international wonder that we have in our backyard.
+Finally, we've greeted travelers from 24 other countries besides our own, underscoring the truly far-reaching draw and international wonder that we have in our backyard.

 <iframe src="/assets/plots/world_visitors.html" width="100%" height="600" frameborder="0"></iframe>